 - What you can afford

 Use our retirement calculator to get an idea of what you’ll be able to afford in your retirement.

 The next step is looking for potential Kitchener retirement residences.
 Use our advanced search /find-communities to create a shortlist of communities that meet your wants and needs.

 Asking questions is one of the most important parts of the process.
 If you are unsure about what questions to ask and what to look for on your visits, download our eBook on the ultimate retirement tour guide.

 Remember to ask about overnight stays - some will let seniors stay overnight in a guest suite to get a better idea of what it’s like to live in the community.
 Choosing a retirement home can take time, but it doesn’t have to be stressful.
 Get started today by searching our website, or contacting the Kitchener residences below.

-Retirement home regulations
+Retirement home regulations in Ontario

 When it comes to safety within Kitchener’s retirement communities, every residence across Ontario is subject to the Retirement Home Regulatory Authority (RHRA).
 In order to remain operational, homes must receive approval from this authority and undertake ongoing inspections in order to ensure a standard of safety for retired residents.

 When choosing a retirement home, always make sure to check the RHRA standing.
 Industry experts also recommend looking for a retirement community with membership in ORCA.
 Many retirement communities in Kitchener are members of the Ontario Retirement Communities Association, a voluntary association for retirement homes throughout the province.